IHE/ITI.Finance/input/pagecontent/ITI-YY3.md

 handling.
 See [ITI TF-2: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for handling guidance for Access
 Denied.

-If the Beneficiary Manager is unable to produce a response in the requested format, it SHALL respond with an **HTTP 4xx** error indicating that it was unable to fulfill the request.
-The Beneficiary Manager MAY be capable of servicing requests for response formats not listed, but SHALL, at minimum, be capable of producing XML and JSON encodings.

 ##### 2:3.YY3.4.4.3 Expected Actions

 The Beneficiary Requestor has received the response and continues with